I-40. The Illustrated Scientific Book to 1800

 Roger Gaskell, assisted by Caroline Duroselle-Melish

 In their personal statements, applicants should describe their background, if any, in bibliography and the history of science, though neither is a pre-requisite.
+Students who have taken I-20 and G-10 should expect some overlap at the start of the course, and will have a valuable foundation for the analytical approach that we will be taking.

 N.B., The tuition for this course is $1295 owing to the expenses associated with the scheduled full-day (roughly 6 am–8 pm) field trip on Wednesday.